splineai-cloud/COV-IR-Net/README.md

 ## Biodata:
 I am a highschool student, machine learning and deep learning entusiast.
-This is my summer project based on the ongoing pandemic COVID-19.
+This is my summer project based on the ongoing pandemic COVID-19.\
-All suggetions are welcome
+All suggetions are welcome. \
 Contact me by mail - hamza11223300@gmail.com

 ## Content :